-Success in preclinical studies or early clinical trials, including our IGNITE DMD clinical trial, may not be indicative of results obtained in later trials.
+Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials.

-Results from preclinical studies or early clinical trials, including our IGNITE DMD clinical trial, are not necessarily predictive of future clinical trial results and are not necessarily indicative of final results.
-Our preclinical studies for SGT-001 in animals have been limited and we have only dosed a limited number of human subjects with SGT-001.
+Results from preclinical studies or early clinical trials are not necessarily predictive of future clinical trial results and are not necessarily indicative of final results.
+Our preclinical studies for SGT-003 and AVB-202-TT in animals have been limited.
+We have only dosed a limited number of human subjects with SGT-001, and we have not dosed any human subjects with SGT-003, AVB-202-TT or AVB-401.
 There is a high failure rate for gene therapy and biologic products proceeding through clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in late-stage clinical trials even after achieving promising results in preclinical testing and earlier-stage clinical trials.
 Data obtained from preclinical and clinical activities are subject to varying interpretations, which may delay, limit or prevent regulatory approval.
 We also may experience regulatory delays or rejections as a result of many factors, including due to changes in regulatory policy during the period of our product candidate development.
-SGT-001, SGT-003 or other future product candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies.
-This failure could cause us to abandon SGT-001, SGT-003 or other future product candidates.
+SGT-003, AVB-202-TT, AVB-401 or other future candidates may fail to show the desired safety and efficacy in clinical development despite positive results in preclinical studies.
+This failure could cause us to abandon SGT-003, AVB-202-TT, AVB-401 or other future candidates.